Powerful. intuitive. engaging.

 Motivations

-Colin seeks fresh music for diverse activities, including event hosting and content creation.
+Michael seeks fresh music for diverse activities, including event hosting and content creation.

 Frustrations